 To accomplish this goal, MASH incentives are divided into two different tracks: Track 1C and Track 1D.
 Both tracks are similar to the general market CSI Program incentives in that the rebate amount is fixed and capacity-based.
 As shown in Table 1, the tracks offer different incentives for solar PV generating systems that offset the electric load for common areas and for tenant units while also factoring in the amount of direct benefits shared with the tenants.
-The rebates are based only on the Expected Performance-Based Buydown (EPBB) method, which is a one-time lump-sum payment made after verification of system installation.
-In the MASH Program, the EPBB incentive rates are fixed and do not automatically decline as they do in the general market CSI Program; instead, the incentive levels can be revisited, and the administrative law judge assigned to the CSI proceeding has the authority to reduce MASH incentives by up to 10% each year.
+The rebates are based only on the EPBB method, which is a one-time lump-sum payment made after verification of system installation.
+In the MASH Program, the EPBB incentive rates are fixed and do not automatically decline as they do in the general market CSI Program; instead, the incentive levels can be revisited, and the Administrative Law Judge (ALJ) assigned to the CSI proceeding has the authority to reduce MASH incentives by up to 10 percent each year.

-Table 1: MASH Incentive Rates in \$/Watt

-Track 1C: PV System Offsetting Common Area Load, Non-VNM Tenant Load, or VNM Tenant Load with <50% Tenant Benefit Track 1D: PV System Offsetting VNM Tenant Load with ≥50% Tenant Benefit
+Track 1C: PV System Offsetting Common Area Load, Non-VNM Tenant Load, or VNM Tenant Load with <50% Tenant Benefit Track 1D: PV System Offsetting VNM Tenant Load with ≥50% Tenant Benefit \$1.10/watt \$1.80/watt

-\$1.10/watt \$1.80/watt